-The Committee determined the 2000 base salary for the Company's chief executive officer, Richard D. Gottlieb, in a manner consistent with the base salary guidelines applied to executive officers of the Company as described above.
-The annual bonus paid to Mr. Gottlieb for 2000 was based upon a subjective evaluation of the performance of the Company in relation to past years and the performance of comparable media companies, as well as his accomplishment of certain non-financial performance objectives and the successful initiation of several long-term and strategic initiatives which the Committee believes will be of significant benefit to the Company in the future.
+The Committee determined the 2001 base salary for the Company's Chief Executive Officer, Richard D. Gottlieb, and, subsequently, Mary E. Junck, in a manner consistent with the base salary guidelines applied to executive officers of the Company as described above.
+The annual bonuses paid to Mr. Gottlieb and Ms. Junck for 2001 were based upon an evaluation of the performance of the Company in relation to past years and the performance of comparable media companies, as well as the accomplishment of certain non-financial performance objectives and the successful initiation of several long-term and strategic initiatives which the Committee believes will be of significant benefit to the Company in the future.
+Mr. Gottlieb's 2001 bonus also took into consideration the successful divestiture of the Company's broadcast business.

-The Committee made a long term compensation award of stock options to Mr. Gottlieb in 2000 by applying the same criteria described for the determination of such awards to other executive officers of the Company.
-The Committee did not consider past stock option grants to Mr. Gottlieb in determining the amount of his 2000 grant.
-The Committee did consider the 2000 performance of the Company, as more particularly described above, in the final determination of such grants.
+The Committee made a long-term compensation award of stock options and restricted stock to Ms. Junck for 2001 by applying the same criteria described for the determination of such awards to other executive officers of the Company.
+The Committee did not consider past stock option grants to Ms. Junck in determining the amount of her 2001 grant.
+The Committee did consider the 2001 performance of the Company, as more particularly described above, in the final determination of such grants.